Labeling as a subcontractor vs an Employee

 The reality is that this can be a very dangerous practice and the IRS continues to crack down on small business owners treating employees like sub-contractors.
 In fact, the State of California has joined forces with the IRS and significantly increased their enforcement of employee mis-classification.
 These agencies and other jurisdictions consistently warn taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.

 Just because you ‘call’ a worker a sub-contractor, and even sign a ‘sub-contractor’ agreement, doesn’t make it so.
+The choice of subcontractor vs employee shouldn’t be hard; list your “employees” as “employees.”
 Thus, see my other article “The difference between Sub-contractors and Employees”, wherein I break down this seemingly complex analysis.

 Bottom line, PLEASE be careful and make sure you discuss this issue with your CPA and attorney when hiring a worker that may be falling within this grey area.
 This is not a situation you can ignore or take lightly.